Skip to content

 Terminal window

-chatto start -c chatto.toml
+chatto run -c chatto.toml

 By default, restore fails if any stream already exists.
 Use --conflict to change this: